Airbus A330 MRTT: Saudi Arabia

 Saudi Arabia finalised an agreement to purchase three A330 MRTTs equipped with both an Aerial Refuelling Boom System (ARBS) and two Cobham 905E under-wing refuelling pods on 3 January 2008.
 In July 2009, it was announced that Saudi Arabia ordered three additional MRTTs.
 The Royal Saudi Air Force (RSAF) chose General Electric CF6-80 engines to power its A330 MRTTs.

 On 25 February 2013, the first Saudi MRTT entered operational use.
 Three more MRTTs were ordered in a follow-on contract; delivery was expected in late 2014.
 By 31 August 2013, three had been delivered.

+On 10 July 2024, four more MRTTS were ordered.

 Singapore

 In February 2012, Singapore expressed interest in the A330 MRTT to replace its four Boeing KC-135s.
-In February 2014, the Republic of Singapore Air Force (RSAF) selected the A330 MRTT over the Boeing KC-46, signing for six aircraft.
+In February 2014, the Republic of Singapore Air Force (RSAF) selected the MRTT over the Boeing KC-46, signing for six aircraft.
 All are fitted with Trent 772B engines and configured for a maximum capacity of 266 passengers or 37000 kg of cargo, as well as a maximum fuel weight of 111000 kg.

-The first A330 MRTT arrived in Singapore on 14 August 2018 in a special livery.
+The first MRTT arrived in Singapore on 14 August 2018 in a special livery.
 It made its first public appearance at the RSAF's 50th anniversary parade on 1 September 2018.
-The RSAF's six A330 MRTTs attained full operational capability (FOC) on 20 April 2021 and currently fly with the 112 Squadron at Changi Air Base (East) in Singapore.
+The RSAF's six MRTTs attained full operational capability (FOC) on 20 April 2021 and currently fly with the 112 Squadron at Changi Air Base (East) in Singapore.